 12 of 12

-Espalier is the art of growing fruit and other trees flat against a wall.
-It first became popular in Medieval Europe.
-Evidently, they too had limited growing space in their walled gardens.
-Espalier trees are... pruned and trained to grow two-dimensionally.
+Espalier is the art of growing fruit and other trees flat against a wall, pruning and training them to grow two-dimensionally.
+The art first became popular in the walled gardens of medieval Europe.
 Besides taking up less space, training the trees against a sunny wall creates a warm microclimate.
-Fruit trees that wouldn't ordinarily bear in cooler zones, can be fooled into thinking they are a zone warmer.
+Fruit trees that wouldn't ordinarily bear in cooler zones can be fooled into thinking they are a warmer zone.
 Additionally, the open framework of an espalier lets in more sun, encouraging more blossoms and faster ripening.
-A final benefit is how beautiful the trees look asking in the sun against your home and how impressed all your gardening friends will be.
+A final benefit is how beautiful the trees look basking in the sun against your home.

 Apples and pears are the most common fruit trees used with this technique.
-However, stone fruits, like peaches, cherries, and plums, can also be trained, although the pruning schedule will be different.
-The trees in this photo are planted in a border not much more than a foot wide.
+Stone fruits such as peaches, cherries, and plums can also be trained, although the pruning schedule will be different.
+The trees in this example are planted in a border not much more than a foot wide.